The recovery in the Indian gold market remained on track in September with strong imports and investment demand.

 India ranks as the second-largest gold-consuming country in the world, second only behind China, but demand has languished for the last couple of years.
 The pandemic crushed demand, particularly for gold jewelry, but record-high gold prices in rupee terms and government policy put a drag on the gold market even before COVID-19.
 There were signs of a turnaround late last year and it continued through the first quarter of 2021.
 The most recent wave of COVID-19 stalled the gold Indian gold market’s recovery, but it appears to be regaining steam.

-Gold has helped Indians weather the economic storm caused by the coronavirus pandemic.
+Gold has served as a lifeline for Indians pummeled by the economic storm caused by the government response to the coronavirus pandemic.

 The Indian government’s response to the first wave of COVID-19 ravaged the economy.
 As a result, many banks were reluctant to extend credit due to fear of defaults.
 In this tight lending environment, many Indians used their stashes of gold to secure loans.
 As Indians battle the second wave of COVID-19, many Indians have now turned to selling their gold outright in order to make ends meet.

 Despite a spike in COVID cases and rising prices that dampened retail demand for gold in India, imports in April came in above the 10-year monthly average indicating a continued recovery in the Indian gold market.

 India imported 110 tons of gold in April.
 That’s 71% above the 10-year monthly average and compares with just .o5 ton in April 2020.

 China and India rank one-two in global gold consumption, and through the first quarter of 2021, gold demand charted an impressive rebound in both countries.

 China’s year-on-year gold consumption surged 93.9% as first-quarter demand rebounded to pre-pandemic levels.
 Meanwhile, official Indian gold imports hit the highest level in a decade in March.